DesiPilla/twitter-sentiment-analysis/README.md

 # Problem Statement

+On Twitter, users all over the world can express their opinion on any topic in a matter of seconds.
+By searching keywords or hashtags, anyone can scroll through a feed of content relating to any interest they like.
+The rise of social media has seen an uptick in polarizing content on the web, as it has become extraordinarily easy to share one's views.

+An important field of data science is sentiment analysis, which uses natural language processing to extract certain emotions of feelings from text.
+The main goal of this project is to build and train a model that can detect the sentiment of a tweet.
+For simplicity, this model limit its scope to label all tweets into one of these three categories:
+ * negative
+ * neutral
+ * positive

+Though there are many more specific sentiments that would need to be learned in order to obtain a clearer picture of a tweet's intentions, we will limit our model to learning these three classifications.
+However, a perfect model is nearly impossible to create.
+The reason is because sentiment is highly subjective.
+Anywhere from 10% - 30% of tweets would cause a debate amongst humans as to which category they fall into.
+To illustrate this, consider the following two tweets:

+> I love the world!
+>
+> I hate the world.

+These two tweets clearly fall into the positive and negative, respectively, sentiment categories.
+However, consider this tweet:

+> I am indifferent about the world.

+This tweet lies somewhere in between the previous two.
+Yet, rather than labeling it as "neutral", one could argue that this in fact illicits a negative sentiment, as people who don't view the world positively must view it negatively.
+Another non-trivial tweet is:

+> The S&P 500 was down 300 points on Thursday.

+This would come as bad news for investors, but happy news for short-sellers.
+But broadly, this tweet doesn't seem to have any emotion, but rather only delivers a fact.
+Lastly, consider one more tweet:

+> I love candy, but it has too much sugar in it!

+This person begins by saying something positive, but then ends it negatively.
+Overall, it is unclear whether this is a net-positive or net-negative tweet.
+It is also not as bland as the third example tweet; this sentence exhibits both positive and negative sentiments in one.
+The point of these examples is to show that sentiment analysis is not an exact science.
+Furthermore, not all sentiments are as easy to distinguish.
+A "neutral" label is much more subjective and poorly-defined that a "positive" or "negative" label.

-The goal of this project is to create a machine learning model that will be able to classify tweets from Twitter based on their sentiment.
-This scope of this problem has been reduced to classifying a tweet as either "negative", "neutral", or "positive".
+In this project, we aim to create a machine learning model that is able to accurately classify the sentiment of a tweet, with the expectation that the "true" accuracy of the model will be limited by the subjective nature of this application.
 Once a model has been created, trained, and validated, we intend to use it on real-time and historical tweets to collect aggregated sentiment scores for varying topics and subjects to create time series charts.

 # Overall Methodology